Qatar buys "major" stake in oil giant Shell

 Qatar surprised many observers by passing on the Glencore initial public offering last year as rival Abu Dhabi fund Aabar bought into the flotation.

-(Additional reporting by Daniel Fineren in Dubai, Regan Doherty in Doha and Stephen Jewkes in Milan; Editing by David Cowell)
+(Reporting by Tom Bergin in London, Daniel Fineren in Dubai and Stephen Jewkes in Milan; Editing by David Cowell)